sebastienrousseau/kyberlib/tests/readme.md

 Which will clone the C reference repo, generate the KAT files, then rename and put them in the correct folder for testing.

 To run the known answer tests you will need to enable `KYBER_SECURITY_PARAMETERat` in `RUSTFLAGS`.
 To check different Kyber levels or 90's mode you will need to include those flags also. eg:

 ```bash
 RUSTFLAGS=' --cfg KYBER_SECURITY_PARAMETERat' cargo test --features "kyber1024 90s"
 ```

-For applicible x86 architectures you must export the avx2 RUSTFLAGS if you don't want to test on the reference codebase.
+For applicable x86 architectures you must export the avx2 RUSTFLAGS if you don't want to test on the reference codebase.

 To run a matrix of all possible features use the helper script from this folder:

 ```shell
 ./run_all_tests.sh
 ```